Building a Raspberry Pi robot with the A-Star 32U4 Robot Controller

 This step requires some software installation, so you might want to temporarily switch to USB power and turn the switch to OFF to save battery power.
 Since the A-Star switches automatically between power supplies, you can do this without shutting down the Raspberry Pi.

-sudo apt-get install python-flask python-smbus
+sudo apt-get install python3 python3-flask python3-smbus

 Next, download the

 pololu-rpi-slave-arduino-library code from our GitHub repository.
 You can do this a number of ways, but if you are unfamiliar with Git, the simplest is to do the following, replacing <version> with the version of the library that you installed for your Arduino IDE (e.g. “1.0.0”).

 wget https://github.com/pololu/pololu-rpi-slave-arduino-library/archive/<version>.tar.gz tar -xzf <version>.tar.gz mv pololu-rpi-slave-arduino-library-master pololu-rpi-slave-arduino-library